Talks (2)

 In this talk, we explore trial by public opinion, citizen journalism (aka content creators), misinformation, disinformation, fake news and the impact and responsibilities of AI and social media platforms on today’s media.

-Read more: Digital Journalism.
+Read more: Digital Journalism and Propaganda and Persuasion.

-[Previous page and contact form]
+[Previous page ]

-Last updated 24th April 2025
+Last updated 27th August 2025